iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_REMOVE_DUPLICATES.md

 This query works for the `clean_data.countries` table because every country has one unique `country_code_2`.
 The problem with using this method with the other tables is that many different countries share cities of the same name, currency type and languages.
 The other tables would have to seach for a combination of the table fields.
 To reduce clutter, the only table that has duplicate entries is the `clean_data.countries` table.

-If for whatever reason we needed to start over, we can easily run the `build_tables.sql`  and then the `normalize_table.sql` scripts and regenerate the data consistently.
+If for whatever reason you needed to start over, you can easily rerun the `build_tables.sql`  and then the `normalize_table.sql` scripts and regenerate the data consistently.

 The complete `remove_duplicates.sql` script should look like...